What is molluscum contagiosum?

 How is it treated?

-If these symptoms appear around the eyes, they may be treated to prevent irritation.
+If symptoms appear around the eyes, they may be treated to prevent irritation.
 Treatment of symptoms in the genital area will prevent them from spreading to partners through sexual contact.

-If the symptoms cause concern, or to stop them from spreading, a health care provider may use any of the following treatments:
+If the symptoms cause concern or to stop them from spreading, a health care provider may use any of the following treatments:

-- Cryotherapy – freezing and removing the bumps with liquid nitrogen.
+- Cryotherapy – freezing and removing the bumps with liquid nitrogen

-- Curettage – removing the viral material in the centre of the lesion or bump.
+- Curettage – removing the viral material in the centre of the lesion or bump

-If you have symptoms or questions, contact your health care provider, or call 8-1-1 to speak with a registered nurse.
+If you have symptoms or questions, contact your health care provider or call 8-1-1 to speak with a registered nurse.

 How can I reduce my chance of getting a sexually transmitted infection (STI)?